geudde/attic-chest/pages/02.season-1/12.meeting-12/08.attic-chest/docs.md

 While you on hill or flowry dale
 The richly scented breeze inhale
 Or free from care serene repose
-In bowers of Jasmine or of Rose
+In bowers of jasmine or of rose
 Without one ray of cheering light
-To pierce the dusky veil of Night
+To pierce the dusky veil of night
 Here shall I rest, unseen, unknown,
 Unheeded sigh unheeded moan
 Yet ah, attend the sole request